 9.2.11 The term of office of the Chairman shall be three years and he shall be eligible for re-appointment for one further period of three years.
 If at the conclusion of a second or subsequent term there are no new candidates nominated for election to the position, the ExMC may appoint the ExMarkCo Chairman for a further 3 year term.

-IECEx Personnel Certification Committee (ExPCC)
+9.3IECEx Personnel Certification Committee (ExPCC)

 9.3.1 The IECEx Personnel Certification Committee (ExPCC) deals with matters relating to the operation of the IECEx Certificate of Personnel Competence Scheme (IECEx CoPC Scheme) as defined by the Scheme Rules, IECEx 05.

+{DRAFTING NOTE: IECEx Executive propose that 9.3.2 to 9.3.14 be moved to IECEx 05}

 9.3.2 Membership of the ExPCC shall be determined by the ExMC and shall comprise adequate representation from the Conformity Assessment Bodies, manufacturers, end-users, training bodies, service providers and regulators.